binerogroup/documentation/_sources/compute/flavors.rst.txt

 ^^^

-These flavors provides :doc:`GPU based compute <gpu-instances>` and allows gives you a GPU allocated to your instance with the specified vRAM/vMEM memory.
+These flavors provides :doc:`GPU based compute <gpu-instances>` and allows gives you a GPU allocated to your instance with the specified vRAM / vMEM memory.

 This gives you access to a NVIDIA A10 GPU that you can use for rendering, image processing, AI, ML and inference workloads that can run 50-200x faster on a GPU